 University Graduate Council

-The Graduate School does not grant graduate-level credit for any type of military service or career or life experience unless it involves course work taken as part of a regionally approved graduate program at an accredited college or university.
+The Graduate School does not grant graduate-level credit for any type of military service or career or life experience.

 University Graduate Council